Chicago Bears all-time roster (A–K)

-This is a list of players who have appeared in at least one regular season or postseason game in the National Football League (NFL) for the Chicago Bears franchise and whose last names fall between "A" and "K".
-For the rest of the players, see Chicago Bears all-time roster (L–Z).
-This list is accurate through the end of the 2024 NFL season.
+1,820 players have appeared in at least one regular season or postseason game in the National Football League (NFL) for the Chicago Bears franchise since 1920.
+This list includes those whose last names fall between "A" and "K".
+For the rest, see Chicago Bears all-time roster (L–Z).
+This list is accurate through the end of the 2025 NFL season.